stalniy/casl-vue-example/README.md

 # casl-vue-example

+This example shows how to integrate CASL auhorization in Vuejs2 application

-> Example of CASL based auhorization integration with vue
+> Generate with vue-cli

-## Build Setup
+## Installation

 ``` bash
 # install dependencies